 Welcome to the laboratory of advanced technology in rehabilitation!
 Our lab is located at the Jewish Rehabilitation Hospital, a site of CISSS-Laval, Quebec, Canada.
 It is part of the Interdisciplinary Research Center in Rehabilitation (CRIR).
 In the lab, we develop and evaluate technologies and approaches that improve rehabilitation outcomes for people with disabilities.
 We follow a user-centered development approach: clinicians and end users are involved in all steps of the process.

 This is also the home go the wiWe Wheelchair Simulator Project.
 Information about the miWe simulator and download instructions can be found here.

 For more information about the lab, please visit the project sections of our website.

 The current wheelchair simulator runs on a Windows PC, using a joystick or keyboard.
-It can simulate a power or manual wheelchair, during various activities such as street crossing, shopping mall, entering an elevator, etc. It is available as a free download.
+It can simulate a power wheelchair, a manual wheelchair or a 4-wheel electric scooter during various activities such as street crossing, shopping mall, entering an elevator, etc. It is available as a free download.

 Philippe Archambault, director